geomphon/CogSci-2019-Unsupervised-speech-and-human-perception/README.md

 # Cog Sci 2019: Comparing unsupervised speech learning directly to human performance in speech perception

+**This repository contains large binary files stored as Git LFS.** Install Git LFS (https://help.github.com/en/articles/installing-git-large-file-storage) before cloning.

-This repository contains everything needed to replicate the human experiment (stimuli, experimental scripts), the model training (DPGMM code: corpora available on request), and the analysis (trained models, data, data analysis code), from the paper,
+This repository contains everything needed to replicate the human experiment (stimuli, experimental scripts), the model training (DPGMM code, requires MATLAB; corpora available on request), and the analysis (trained models, data, data analysis code), from the paper,

 Millet, Juliette, Jurov, Nika, and Dunbar, Ewan.
 "Comparing unsupervised speech learning directly to human performance in speech perception."
 To appear in the proceedings of Cog Sci 2019, Montreal.

 ## Data analysis